dineshswamy/dineshswamy.github.io/_posts/2016-08-21-lessons-from-a-vr-app-for-treadmill.md

 ---
 layout: big-article-layout
-title: Lessons from a VR app for treadmill - Dinesh's Logs
+title: Lessons from a VR app for treadmill - Dinesh swamy
 banner_title: Lessons from a VR app for treadmill
 bannerbg_image: vr-app-banner
 permalink: lessons-from-a-vr-app-for-treadmill